iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

 ------------------------

 A Lisp macro is a special type of callable form, with two key differences from a function.
+While s7 is a Scheme, the macro system it supports is the Common Lisp style def-macro variety, rather than a Scheme specific variety such as syntax-case or syntax-rules.

 First, when we use a macro, it looks like we are calling a function, but the rules of evaluation for the arguments are different.